 |Cafes on campus will no longer charge for milk alternatives when you purchase a hot drink, smoothie, or milkshake.
 Available milk alternatives include Oat, Soya, Coconut, Lactose Free.|

 |The SportsPark offers a variety of membership options.
 The VO2 membership of £24 per month includes unlimited gym and classes.
 Membership is via flexible direct debit payment scheme that you can cancel anytime you like.|

 Earn while you learn

-One way to invest in yourself and meet your bills is to work part-time during term-time, and potentially full-time in the University holidays.
+Consider working part-time during term-time, and potentially full-time in the University holidays.
 As well as paying the bills, your work experience will help you develop your skills and learn more about what you want from work.
-Recruiters love to see people with part-time and short-term experiences applying for them too, so it’ll help you secure more interviews later in your life too.
+Recruiters love to see people with part-time and short-term experiences applying for them too, so it will help you secure more interviews later in your life too.

 View Careers webinars on finding work, earning money, freelancing and hustles to help you identify what to do, and how to do it:

 - Finding work & earning money – UK students

 - Finding work & earning money – international students on a Student visa